koupleless/docs/content/en/docs/tutorials/trial_step_by_step.md

 }
 ```

+4. Execute `mvn clean package -DskipTests` to build the module, please notice tha version of maven >= 3.9.0.
-4. [Click here to download Arkctl](https://github.com/koupleless/koupleless/releases/tag/arkctl-release-0.1.0), For Mac/Linux computers, place it in the `/usr/local/bin` directory.
+5. [Click here to download Arkctl](https://github.com/koupleless/koupleless/releases), For Mac/Linux computers, place it in the `/usr/local/bin` directory.
 For Windows, consider placing it directly in the project root directory.
+How to use arkctl please refer [here](/docs/tutorials/build_and_deploy)

-5. Execute `arkctl deploy` to build and deploy.
+6. Execute `arkctl deploy` to build and deploy.
 After successful deployment, verify the service response by `curl localhost:8080/${module1 web context path}/`.
 If it displays correctly, proceed to the next step.
 ```
 hello to ${module1 name} deploy
 ```